theMK2k/i18n-language-editor/README.md

 # I18N Language Editor

+A universal editor for JSON based i18n language files.
+Everything is handled in the browser, no backend / database necessary.

 **Note**: This is the source code project, if you want to directly run the webapp follow this link: <https://themk2k.github.io/i18n-language-editor/>

 ## Project setup